 Also, the products sold at D1 are normally displayed without frills in the original shipping packages from the factory.
 In addition, D1 stores tend to be relatively small and nondescript with only a D1 sign out front.
 Furthermore, you are responsible for bagging your own groceries at D1 and bags cost 50 pesos.
 So, bring your own bags.

 D1’s rapid growth is also being accomplished with minimal advertising.
 Most notably, the company has been growing primarily based on word-of-mouth from satisfied customers that are saving money.
 The most advertising I have seen at D1 is a few fliers being handed out in stores.

 Tiendas D1 may only have one brand for some products sold, such as one ketchup brand and one vinegar brand.
 By not having many suppliers, D1 is able to negotiate lower prices due to the volume they are buying.
 That discount is transferred to the final buyer.

-Tiendas D1 has a policy of not accepting credit cards, it’s cash only.
+Tiendas D1 doesn’t accept credit or debit cards at all locations, as some are cash only.
 They also have a low price policy and rarely have sales.

 Tiendas D1 also stands behind the products they sell.
 They have a money back policy where you can return a product without explanation and they will refund your money.

 D1 stores are open Monday to Sunday from 8:00 am to 9:00 pm.
 On holidays they are open from 8:00 am to 6:00 pm.
 D1 only closes their stores twice a year, on December 25 and January 1.

 The savings at Tiendas D1 can be substantial.
 To compare the pricing with Exito, I recently surveyed the pricing of 20 items at a D1 store in Sabaneta with the Exito located in Mayorca mall in Sabaneta.